Understanding your OpenAPS rig¶

-Getting Physical: Build your rig/put the physical pieces together¶
+Getting Physical: Build your Edison/Explorer Board rig/put the physical pieces together¶

 The Explorer board is where all the communications are housed for the rig, as well as the battery charger.
 The Edison is the mini-computer where all the OpenAPS code will be sent and used.
 In order for this to work, first you have to screw and connect the Edison and Explorer Board together with the nuts and bolts you order.

 It’s easiest to start with the Explorer board and put on 2 nuts and gold screws (nuts on the side with most of the wiring) inside the little outline where the Edison will eventually sit.
-Gold screws should be placed as shown, with nuts on the backside.
-Then, lay the Edison board on top, aligning the screw holes.
-Use a small Phillips head screwdriver to tighten the screws into the gold screws beneath them.
+The gold screws should be placed as shown, with nuts on the backside.
+Then, lay the Edison board on top of the gold screws, aligning the screw holes on the Edison board with the gold screw heads (which have screw holes in them).
+Use a small Phillips head screwdriver to tighten the silver screws into the gold screws beneath them.
 The Edison board should not wobble, and should feel secure when you are done.
 Attach your battery into the explorer board plug.
 A single red light should appear and stay lit.
 During the course of your OpenAPS rig use, it’s good practice to periodically check that the nuts and screws stay tightened.
 If they come loose, the Edison can wobble off the connection to the Explorer board and you will either get looping failures (if it’s loose) or be unable to connect to the Edison (if it comes completely off).

 What the lights mean and where they are¶